littledan/spec/document/execution/conventions.rst

 Conventions
 -----------

-WebAssembly code is *executed* when :ref:`instantiating <instantiation>` a module or :ref:`invoking <exec-invocation>` one of its exported functions.
+WebAssembly code is *executed* when :ref:`instantiating <instantiation>` a module or :ref:`invoking <exec-invocation>` a function on the resulting module instance.

-The execution behavior is defined in terms of an *abstract machine*.
+Execution behavior is defined in terms of an *abstract machine* that models the *program state*.
+It includes a *stack*, which records operand values and control constructs, and an abstract *store* containing global state.

-For each instruction, there is a rule that specifies the effect of its execution.
+For each instruction, there is a rule that specifies the effect of its execution on the program state.
 Furthermore, there are rules describing the instantiation of a module.
 As with :ref:`validation <validation>`, all rules are given in two *equivalent* forms: